cardboard-iguana/cardboard-iguana.com/log/2022-06-28-aws-deep-dive.md

 ### Switching to an IAM Role (AWS CLI)

 * You can create a profile for the AWS CLI that automatically assumes a role by specifying two parameters in the associated `profile` block: `role_arn` (obviously the ARN of the role to be assumed) and `source_profile` (the name of an *existing* profile that has permission to assume `role_arn`).
 When the AWS CLI is being used on an EC2 instance that has an existing role, `credential_source = Ec2InstanceMetadata` needs to be used instead of `source_profile`.
-* The requirements to allow a service to assume a role are similar to those to allow a user to pass a role: (1) The role itself, (2) a “trust policy” attached to the role that allows the role that allows the role attached to the service (see next requirement) to call `sts:AssumeRole`, and (3) an role attached to the service itself that allows it to call `sts:AssumeRole` for the first role resource ARN.
+* The requirements to allow a service to assume a role are similar to those to allow a user to pass a role: (1) The role itself, (2) a "trust policy" attached to the role that allows the role that allows the role attached to the service (see next requirement) to call `sts:AssumeRole`, and (3) an role attached to the service itself that allows it to call `sts:AssumeRole` for the first role resource ARN.
 This is again the pattern where AWS requires that trust relationships be bidirectional.

 REFERENCES: